AurelieLevy/TWEB_ToDoProject/README.md

 ## Server

 The server make the link between the Wunderlist API and the client.
-The client will make requests by using the server API endpoints and his information will be saved in a mangoose database.
+The client will first log himself with his credentials to wunderlist and then make requests by using the server API endpoints and a code given by wunderlist.

+His information will be saved in a mangoose database by the server.

 ![Sequence diagram](https://github.com/remij1/TWEB_ToDoProject/blob/master/Authentification.png)